Police ID teen tackled after bringing gun to Oregon school

 PORTLAND, Ore.
 (AP) — Police released the identity Saturday of an 18-year-old student who was tackled after reportedly bringing a gun into classroom at an Oregon high school.

-The Portland Police Bureau said Angel Granados Dias had been booked into the Multnomah County Detention Center on suspicion of possessing a firearm in a public building, attempting to shoot a gun at a school and reckless endangerment.
+Angel Granados Diaz had been booked into the Multnomah County Detention Center on suspicion of possessing a firearm in a public building, attempting to shoot a gun at a school and reckless endangerment, the Portland Police Bureau said.

-Authorities say he is a student at Parkrose High School, where he brought the shotgun Friday.
+He is a student at Parkrose High School, where he brought the shotgun Friday, authorities said.
 Witnesses told The Oregonian/OregonLive that he appeared distraught when he appeared at the door to their government class and pulled the weapon from beneath a long black trench coat, and that a football and track coach who also works security at the school, Keanon Lowe, tackled him before anyone got hurt.
 Lowe is a former football standout at the University of Oregon.

 In a letter to families Friday evening, Parkrose School District Superintendent Michael Lopes Serrao said two students had informed a staff member of “concerning behavior” by the student who brought the gun.
 Security staff then responded, found him and quickly disarmed him, he said.